Layers

 Image tile layers

-An image tile layer is a data layer that can access and display image tile data provided by an image tile service or an image tile package.
+An image tile layer is a data layer that can access and display image tile data provided by a map tile service or a map tile package.

 The tile layer format is fast to transmit over the Internet.
 Raster tiles are cached at various scales instead of dynamically generating map images at the request of the client application.